Extensive information about buying behavior is available in TUP – Technology User Profile.

-Below are a few examples of questions addressed in TUP related to technology consumer demographics.
+Below are a few examples of questions addressed in TUP related to buying behavior.
 The full TUP service enables drilling down beyond the answers to these questions to identify which other technologies, services and behaviors are disruptive and to profile which market segments are and aren’t adopting.
 TUP is much more than a one-dimensional market view or opinion piece.

 - Who are the biggest tech spenders?
 Which segments spend the most and least for devices?
 How does spending for tech services differ?